jocampo/alten-app-challenge/README.md

 Each one of these has the usual CRUD operations (following the usual routing for each operation).
 For a more complete reference, please check out the [Swagger UI page](https://jocampo-alten-app-challenge.herokuapp.com/swagger).

-This allows the users to create users, rooms and assign them to a reservation.
+This allows the end users to create users, rooms and assign them to a reservation.

 An additional route exists in order to check the availability of a room without necessarily creating a reservation (which also performs this check).
 - Check Room Availability -> `(/api/v1/check_room_availability)`